 THE CLASH against former coach John Mitchell’s Lions will see just two changes to the starting 15 with Nick Cummins returning from injury and Alfie Mafi back in the side after an electrifying performance against the Rebels last week.

 Cummins returns on the wing after a week’s rest to recover from a quadriceps strain and will lead his side onto the field in his 50th Western Force and FxPro Super Rugby cap.

 “Nick is a very strong ball-carrier.
-You look at our side this week with him, Napolioni Nalaga, Will Tupou and Rory Sidey and its evident we’ve got a lot of size and it’s up to us now to utilise their power and strength with their running to give us the best potential we can of winning.”
+You look at our side this week with him, Napolioni Nalaga, Will Tupou and Rory Sidey and it’s evident we’ve got a lot of size.
+It’s up to us now to utilise their power and strength with their running to give us the best potential we can of winning.”

 “It would be great to hit the break on the back of our third win for the year and it would give us a really good target to finish the season off, freshen up and come back and play the last three games and win as many as we can,” said Stiles.
 “There are still four games to go and we’ve got to win as many of those games as we can because we’ve definitely made some improvements.